 Later on, Lipton tea and grocery chains owned by Thomas Lipton used excessive advertising to craft the brand as the epitome of affordable quality.
 Lipton sold tea in single-use packaging, using this as an opportunity to print advertisements on each teabag package, which contained the slogan “Direct from the tea garden to teapot.”

 As Lipton himself was positively perceived by the public, by engaging in large amounts of charity work, he made sure to link the Lipton tea brand to his brand to drive the business.

-Advertising in the 1950s – billboard and poaster takeover
+advertising in the 1950s – billboard and poster takeover

 In the 1950s signwriting started to be overtaken by billboards, mass-produced posters, as they were cheaper to buy and produce.

 With the technological advancements, the individual skill of signwriting became less sought after, as computers, plastic, neon signs, and machine-made lettering replaced it.